akoch8/mexpress/README.md

 ### Contact

-Please get in touch if you have any questions or comments! a.koch@maastrichtuniversity.nl or [@monsieurKoch](https://twitter.com/monsieurKoch)
+Please get in touch if you have any questions or comments! info@alexanderkoch.be or [@monsieurKoch](https://twitter.com/monsieurKoch)